Buy tickets to anywhere in Great Britain

-Delays of 1 hour or more may make you eligible for compensation.
+Delays of 1 hour or more will make you eligible for compensation.

 If you are delayed while travelling on a Grand Central train, our compensation policy is as follows:

-- Delay of 1 to 2 hours, 50% of the cost of a single ticket or 50% of the relevant portion of a return ticket
+- Delay of 1 to 2 hours, a free single journey or 50% of the cost of a single ticket or 50% of the relevant portion of a return ticket

-- Delay of 2 to 3 hours, 75% of the cost of a single ticket or 75% of the relevant portion of a return ticket
+- Delay of 2 to 3 hours, a free single journey or 75% of the cost of a single ticket or 75% of the relevant portion of a return ticket

-- Delay over 3 hours, 100% of the cost of a single ticket or 100% of the relevant portion of a return ticket.
+- Delay over 3 hours, a free single journey or 100% of the cost of a single ticket or 100% of the relevant portion of a return ticket .

-Compensation for delayed journeys is offered in a variety of methods, including PayPal, Cheque, complimentary Grand Central single journey and Rail Travel Vouchers.
+Compensation for delayed journeys is offered in a variety of methods, including free journeys, PayPal, Cheque, credit/debit card and Rail Travel Vouchers.

-When we have made alternative transport arrangements for customers during service disruption then the cost of any other arrangements made by passengers themselves will not normally be eligible for reimbursement.
+When we have made alternative transport arrangements for customers during service disruption, the cost of any other arrangements made by passengers themselves will not normally be eligible for reimbursement.